aforloney/travelmap/README.md

 # travelmap
-A visual representation of places I've been and not yet been
+A visual representation of places I've been and have not yet been